badjatya/badjatya/README.md

 Few things about me:

 - 🔭 I’m currently working on something super cool and Exciting😉
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning MERN Stack Development
 - 👯 I’m looking to collaborate on Reactjs, Nextjs
 - 🤔 I’m looking for help with Data Structures and Algorithms
 - 💬 Ask me about anything related to JS or MERN